vmware/versatile-data-kit/examples/dag-example/README.md

 Data Jobs
 --------

-Our three Datajobs have the following structure:
+Our three Data jobs have the following structure:

 ```
 ingest-job1/